 JS: The ballet world is very small, and so we all end up knowing what goes on from one company to another.
 It’s hard to hear that such indecent treatment of women dancers took place under the wing of a company so prestigious as NYCB.

 JS: The union could play a much bigger role in insisting on a code of behavior for its members that emphasizes respect for one’s coworkers, but it won’t happen if out of fear, nobody says anything.
-The union really stepped up to make sure that no bad precedents were set by the company taking advantage of the situation, at the same time that it took the behavior to task.
-The company, and especially the board wanted to hide this story, but the union helped bring it out in the open.
+The union really stepped up to make sure that no bad precedents were set by the company taking advantage of the situation, at the same time that it took the behavior to

 When I danced with Providence Festival Ballet in the role of Robin Hood, a mother of one of the children in the audience sought me out.
 She told me, “ I want to thank you: because of you, my daughter wants to be Robin Hood for Halloween!”
 Later, she sent me a photo of her daughter in a Robin Hood costume.
 She was unhesitatingly open about supporting her daughter portraying a male character.
 I wish every single parent was just like this mom, and if royalty has committed some very unbecoming acts across history, you have to admire this singularly elegant one on the part of Prince William: that he and Kate have supported their son’s choice to take ballet class.